sarahciston/codingcare/posts/guide.md

 >"I think I think food was a huge component.
 It brings people together, it puts people on the same level.
 Whenever people dine together, it levels the playing field, and it kind of brings a sense of equality.
 That's important."
 >>–Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 Look for snacks that are computer keyboard friendly – nothing too sticky, no tipsy liquids.
 A mix of salty and sweet is good, a mix of healthful and less-than-healthful.
-Single-serving items that avoid much plastic wrapping are ideal: satsuma oranges,  popcorn, pretzels, gummies.
+Throw in a few apples, I guess?
+Single-serving items that avoid much plastic wrapping are ideal: popcorn, pretzels, gummies, satsuma oranges.
 If you have a Trader Joes in your area, we recommend the Sour Scandanavian Swimmers.

 As our meetings transitioned to virtual spaces and across timezones, snacks still held sway as a conversation starter.
+We switched to a BYOS system, and built communality through sharing snacks on screen.
 Then, on return to a campus strictly regulated with no-food policies and mask-wearing, our beloved snacks were off the table (occasionally under the table, instead).
-Whether piled in the center of the table, dutifully taken outside, or discussed in their glaring absence, snacks represent the friendly core of the space.
+Whether piled in the center of the table, dutifully taken outside, or discussed in their glaring absence, snacks always represent the friendly core of the space (in much the same way the liveliest room of a party is always the kitchen).
 The snack breaks are where the best thinking and connections get made.
 They are a reminder that we are not coding machines but fleshy bodies connected by our need to take breaks to digest and recharge.
 As we chew and chat, we digest and discuss what we're troubleshooting (both in code and life).
 It's all part of the processing.

 ### Share playlists

+Snacks are rivaled only by music and movement in the essentials for our meetups.
+From our first gathering, we began a  collaborative playlist that always kicks off with Queen.

+ (which was not my doing but I have fully embraced it as you can tell), as well as oodles of snacks to lure folks in.

 And our playlists are on point!
 The Creative Code Collective theme song is Queen's "Don't Stop Me Now."
 At our first meetup, I asked if folks would like background music while we worked, and a quiet student piped up out of the blue with this amazing suggestion.
 I was blown away.
 And "Don't Stop Me Now" has been our rallying call ever since.